ifandelse/writing/smashingmag/lux_take2.md

 React does a great job at focusing only on what it aims to solve.
 By not being prescriptive on broader things like remote data communications (http, WebSockets), and by providing hooks that enable you to incorporate non-React UI libraries, you have the opportunity to assemble the tools that best address the needs of your app.
 Just as React stays out of the way of concerns it doesn't solve for, we've found it's equally important to stay out of React's way.
 It's easy to get in the way as you begin abstracting common patterns in how you use another library/framework behind your own API.
 (Note: this isn't always a bad thing!)
 For example, let's look at the common component behaviors we've built into lux, and how our usage of them has evolved.

 ### Controller Views
-You will often hear React developers refer to "controller views" – a React component that typically sits at or near the top of a section of the page, which listens to one or more stores for changes in their state.
-As stores emit change events, the controller view updates with the new state and passes changes down to its children via props.
+You will often hear React developers refer to "Controller Views" – a React component that typically sits at or near the top of a section of the page, which listens to one or more stores for changes in their state.
+As stores emit change events, the Controller View updates with the new state and passes changes down to its children via props.

 lux provides a `controllerView` method that gives you back a React component capable of listening to lux Stores (and it's also an ActionCreator), for example: